Adam Bandt: Political views

 Bandt was widely viewed as on the left of the Australian Greens.
 Political journalist Paddy Manning stated in 2020 that he viewed Bandt as ideologically on the "hard left", similar to former Greens Senator Lee Rhiannon; Manning also observed that Bandt is far more amenable to working within party structures than Rhiannon was, a trait which he credits with Bandt's rise in political influence.

 Bandt was described as different to previous Greens leaders due to his emphasis on "public ownership, public wealth, and community-driven responses to the links between climate change and capitalism".
-Following Virgin Airlines Australia undergoing voluntary administration in 2020, Bandt called for the government to purchase the airline "at bargain basement prices".
+Following Virgin Australia undergoing voluntary administration in 2020, Bandt called for the government to purchase the airline "at bargain basement prices".
 These economic views form the crux of Bandt's opposition to neoliberalism, with Bandt viewing the rise of right-wing populism since the Great Recession as part of a backlash to neoliberal economics.

 Bandt believes that Australia should become a republic.
 Bandt is a strong supporter of many progressive reforms, including the Indigenous Voice to Parliament, a federal treaty with Indigenous Australians, banning fossil fuels, and legalising recreational cannabis usage.

+Bandt also supported West Papua independence.
+During Joko Widodo's speech in the Australian Parliament in 2020, Bandt was seen attending the session wearing a Morning Star flag pin.
+In front of Jokowi, Bandt pressures him to allow UN observers to visit West Papua with no restrictions and demanded explanation on alleged human rights violation in West Papua.

 Personal life

-Bandt's wife (m.
-2013) is former Labor staffer Claudia Perkins.
+Bandt married former Labor staffer Claudia Perkins in 2013.
 They have two daughters together.
-Bandt lives in Flemington in Victoria.
+Bandt lives in Flemington, Victoria.